joshlk/robotchinwag.com/_posts/2024-11-22-maxtrix-inverse-gradient.md

 y.backward(dldy)

 # Calculate gradients using above equations
-# Note: I use brackets here to specify the order of the matmuls so it is the same as PyTorch
+# Note: I use brackets to specify the order of the matmuls
+# to be consistent with how PyTorch calculate it
 dldx = -y.T @ (dldy @ y.T)

 # Compare with PyTorch